 A project organization chart (org chart) is a graphic display of the project team members.
 The chart shows reporting relationships and relative ranks within the team.

-The project team resource management is your approach to staffing the project.
+Consider the project management team–the members who are directly involved in the day-to-day activities.
+Plus, there is the project team–the individuals who perform the project work.
 How will you acquire the staff?
 Will you have input into the staffing or will the staff be preassigned?
 When will the human resources be available?
 What is the availability of each person for the project’s duration?
 Lastly, when will you release each resource?